-Forest school sessions last 2 hours and take place weekly within the normal school day.
+Forest school sessions last 2 hours and take place weekly within the normal nursery session times.

 How will we keep the children safe?

 The site has been carefully assessed and the children will be given detailed training for all the activities.